DrCopyPaste/RecNForget/README.md

 - added icons for most buttons
 - added a help link to the menu (calls link in browser going to THIS readme.md, I will replace this with an in-application help later on)
 - Added a stop-replay button (this also closes the file in RecNForget enabling you to move or rename it...)
+- can stop playing slected file using [Esc]-key in the main window
 - clicking the open folder button now selects the last result file in explorer (or just opens folder if there is now result yet)
 - Taskbar Icon background turns green when replaying the last audio (stays green also when paused to remind you that the file is still open)
 - RecNForget can now update itself via clicking the about-button (via top left window button) and then "check for updates"